Ocker Hill

-Ocker Hill is a residential area of Tipton in the West Midlands of England.
+Ocker Hill is a residential area straddling the border of Tipton and Wednesbury in the West Midlands of England.

 Details

-It is situated in the northern part of the town, on the main A461 road between Dudley and Wednesbury.
+It is situated in the northern part of the town, on the Leabrook Road, between Dudley and Wednesbury.
 The area was first developed during the first half of the 19th century as Tipton became extensively developed for industry during the Industrial Revolution.
+It is split between the three Sandwell council wards of Princes End, Great Bridge, and Wednesbury South.

 St. Mark's parish church was built in 1849 to serve the newly developed area, and is still in existence today.

 A landmark in Ocker Hill was the Ocker Hill Power Station electric power station off Leabrook Road, which included three cooling towers.
 The cooling towers were recognisable for miles around, but they were levelled in 1985.
 Housing has since been built on the site.
 The original power station, fired by coal, opened in 1902 and closed in 1977.

-The town received a railway station in 1864, serving the short line between the Bloomfield area of Tipton and the township of Wednesbury.
+Ocker Hill railway station opened in 1864, serving the short Princes End branch line, between the Bloomfield area of Tipton and the township of Wednesbury.
 The station closed in 1890, only to re-open five years later.
 But the station closed again in 1916 as a wartime economy measure and never re-opened, though the line remained open to goods trains until 1981.
 The trackbed between Ocker Hill and Princes End was converted into a pedestrian walkway in 1988, in works which saw a tunnel infilled and a railway overbridge demolished.

 The final stub of the line, connecting Wednesbury to Ocker Hill Power Station, remained open until February 1991.
 The power station itself closed five years later.

 Ocker Hill has been served by a junior school since the 1850s, although the original building was replaced by the current one in the 1970s.
 The infant school dates from the 1930s.
 There was a secondary school at the site until the opening of Willingsworth High School in 1958 - this school is now known as Gospel Oak School.